Killing of Kaylea Titford: Abuse and death

+Conviction and sentencing

 It was the first time in the UK that parents have been prosecuted for manslaughter for not managing their child's weight, as most cases dealing with childhood obesity are dealt with in family courts.
 However, failing to manage Kaylea's weight was only one of several prosecutable failures in their parental duty of care.
 The others listed by the court were: ensuring that Kaylea did not stay immobile for periods detrimental to her health and wellbeing, ensuring that she was living in a safe and hygienic environment, ensuring that her person was maintained to a hygienic physical standard, ensuring that her physical health needs were met, and ensuring that needed medical assistance was sought.
 The pair was sentenced at Swansea Crown Court on 7 March before judge Martin Griffiths, whose remarks were televised.
 It was the first hearing in Wales to be televised after the law was changed the past year for cameras to be allowed in court.

-Alun Titford was sentenced to seven years and six months, while Sarah Lloyd-Jones was sentenced to six years.
+Alun Titford was sentenced to 7 years and 6 months, while Sarah Lloyd-Jones was sentenced to 6 years.
 Judge Martin Griffiths held that both parents were "both equally responsible and were both equally culpable".

 The Solicitor General referred the conviction to the Court of Appeal under the Unduly Lenient Sentences Scheme for review.
 On 19 May 2023, the Court of Appeal increased their sentences after a full hearing.
-Sarah Lloyd-Jones's sentence was increased to eight years, and Alun Titford's sentence was increased to ten years.
+Sarah Lloyd-Jones's sentence was increased to 8 years, and Alun Titford's sentence was increased to 10 years.
 Solicitor General, Michael Tomlinson KC MP, stated: "This was a deeply distressing and upsetting case, and my thoughts today are with all of those who loved Kaylea.
 Kaylea was subjected to horrific neglect by her parents and the court's decision to extend Alun Titford and Sarah Lloyd Jones' sentences sends a clear message that child abuse will never be tolerated."